OBOFoundry/OBOFoundry.github.io/principles/fp-001-open.md

 #### `.obo` files

 1. OBO Foundry Ontologies must specify the reuse constraints using the following annotations in any publically released OBO version of the ontology:
-  1. the license in a separate property annotation, which can be converted to a dc:license statement if the ontology is converted to OWL - see Examples (below)
+  1. the license in a separate property annotation, which can be converted to a dc:license statement if the ontology is converted to OWL - see Example 2 (below)
-  2. the reuse constraints using a comment in the official OBO version of the ontology - see Examples (below)
+  2. the reuse constraints using a comment in the official OBO version of the ontology - see Example 2 (below)

 ### For ontology re-use